Master of Science in Genetic Counseling

 - A statement of purpose/personal statement describing your interest in the field of Genetic Counseling

-- Graduate Record Exam (GRE) required, our ETS institution code is 3092 (please note: this institution code only applies to GRE scores).
+- Graduate Record Exam (GRE) is required.
+Our ETS institution code is 3092 (please note: this institution code only applies to GRE scores).

 - International applicants: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please click here.
 If you are submitting TOEFL scores, please note that our TOEFL institution code is 3261.